-- Access to more online resources is leading to more engagement with home learning: eg in maths Year 9 PP average usage (hrs) of Sparx has improved from Autumn Term 22 (0.36) to Summer Term (0.54) - Seneca learning has increased pupil engagement from 10 % to above 30% in science
+- Access to more online resources is leading to more engagement with home learning: eg in maths Year 8 PP average usage (hrs) of Sparx has improved from Autumn Term 23 (0.36) to Summer Term24 (0.57) - Seneca learning has increased pupil engagement from 10 % to above 40% in science.

-Future actions / strategies /next steps for 2023-2024
+Future actions / strategies /next steps for 2024-2025

-- Further CPD for all teachers on strategies to improve progress for PP students. - Further increase progress of PP students in order that they make as much progress as their NPP peers. - Develop further access to revision resources and online learning to build culture of home learning and revision in PP families. - School will move to in house face to face tutoring for English only and in class intervention for maths. - Class Charts to be used to encourage students to take ownership of their home-learning activities and parents to be more involved in their child's learning.
+- Further CPD for all teachers on strategies to improve progress for PP students. - Further increase progress of PP students in order that they make as much progress as their NPP peers.

+- Develop further access to revision resources and online learning to build culture of home learning and revision in PP families. - Class Charts to be used to encourage students to take ownership of their home-learning activities and parents to be more involved in their child's learning. - Further increase the uptake of login of Class Charts for PP parents - Increase family events for PP parents to encourage them to come into school, participate and support their child's learning journey at BBEC. - Further develop AL to continue to raise the profile of tracking and monitoring PP students - Further develop the Mentoring programme for PP students to raise their aspirations and post 16 choices